Craig v. Boren: Majority opinion

 The Court held that the gender classifications made by the Oklahoma statute were unconstitutional because the statistics relied on by the state were insufficient to show a substantial relationship between the statute and the benefits intended to stem from it.

 The Court instituted a standard, dubbed "intermediate scrutiny," under which the state must prove the existence of specific important governmental objectives, and the law must be substantially related to the achievement of those objectives.

-As to third-party rights, the court, expanding on the doctrine of standing, held that the vendors of 3.2% beer would be economically affected by the restrictive nature of the sales to males between 18 and 20.
+Both Craig and Whitener used a 1971 Supreme Court case, Reed v.
+Reed, in which the Oklahoma legislature had equalized the age for the purchase of alcohol, setting both at 18, but changed it when they faced a challenge from anti-liquor forces.
+Reed set the precedent that classification by gender must substantially further important government objectives, which Craig and Whitener used to claim Oklahoma did not meet the requirements to impose their alcohol law based on that precedent.

+First the Court decided that Craig did not have standing to sue because he turned 21 before the Supreme Court heard the case.
+Next, the Court decided if Whitener had third-party standing.
 To have standing, one must show a "nexus" of the injury to oneself and the constitutional violation of the statute.
-In this case, the statute directly affected Whitener only economically, but the Supreme Court explained that Whitener and other vendors have standing to assert concomitant rights of other parties, such as Craig.
+In this case, the statute directly affected Whitener only economically, but the Supreme Court explained that Whitener and other vendors have standing under the precedent of Eisenstadt v.
+Baird to assert the concomitant rights of other parties, such as Craig.

-The Court acknowledged that parties economically affected by regulations may challenge them "by acting as advocates of the rights of third parties who seek access to their market or function."
+The Court acknowledged that "vendors and those in like positions have been uniformly permitted to resist efforts at restricting their operation by acting as advocates of the rights of third parties who seek access to their market or function."
+Although Baird was not a vendor of contraceptives the Court explains that standing in that case was because of "the impact of the litigation on the third-party interests" and enforcement of the statute would "materially impair the ability of single persons to obtain contraceptives" and enforcement in this case would impair the ability of males 18-20 years of age to purchase 3.2% beer.
+The statute regulated distribution but not use "leaving a vendor as the obvious claimant".

 Concurring opinion

 Justice Blackmun wrote a concurring opinion, agreeing that a higher standard of scrutiny was appropriate.
+Blackmun disagreed with the discussion of the Twenty-First Amendment.